-Parents who need to enter the building at the end of the day should park in the parking spaces along the soccer field.
-Students will be dismissed to these cars after all "car line" riders have exited the parking lot.
-(Revised, August, 2008)
+Parents who need to enter the building at the end of the day should park in the parking spaces on the southside of the building and enter through door #6.

-Parents picking up children during the school day for appointments should park in the south lot and ring the bell on the south side of the school to avoid children playing during recess.
+Parents picking up children during the school day for appointments should park in the south lot and ring the bell at door #6 on the south side of the school.
 Cars should never enter from 84th Street.

-Students who walk home exit through either Door #6 or Door #12 after vehicle traffic has cleared.
+Students who walk home exit through either Door #6 or Door #12 after vehicle traffic has cleared